 - Localised security: Since the private key always remains on the user's device (either the physical key or the device being used as an authenticator), hackers cannot intercept and steal a transaction.

 - Widespread use and support: FIDO protocols are used by several different companies across various industries.
 They can also be used on all major web browsers.

 Drawbacks of FIDO

 Like any security measure, FIDO has some disadvantages.
 Its primary drawback is its large number of moving parts, especially with regard to FIDO2, which relies on the seamless communication between authenticators (private keys), the platform being queried (e.g. the online service) and the browser being used.
 Not all browsers work with all authenticators, and some older iOS versions do not support FIDO2 at all.
 Some Android devices have FIDO2 protocols installed, whereas Apple devices rely on their own internal security system.
 This lack of consistent availability can lead to confusion and an unsatisfactory user experience.

 Furthermore, registration is device-specific.
 This is excellent when it comes to security.
-However, it requires additional effort for users who have to enrol each device they want to use to access the service, platform, etc. separately.
-Again, these added steps and additional complexity can diminish the overall user experience.
+However, it requires additional effort for users who must enrol each device they want to use to access the service, platform, etc., separately.
+Again, these added steps and additional complexity could diminish the overall user experience.

 Regardless of what security approach your company decides to adopt, one thing is absolutely certain: passwords alone are no longer an option.
-With some of our most personal information stored in the Cloud and on external databases, we need security measures that are secure in and of themselves, not outdated mechanisms that hold users responsible for keeping data safe.
-Choosing FIDO not only means opting for a global standard that has been devised by some of the biggest players in the tech industry, it also means trusting a standard that is being constantly re-envisioned and improved upon as new threats arise and technology advances.
+With some of our most personal information stored in the Cloud and on external databases, we need secure security measures, not outdated mechanisms that hold users responsible for keeping data safe.
+Choosing FIDO not only means opting for a global standard that has been devised by some of the biggest players in the tech industry, but it also means trusting a standard that is being constantly re-envisioned and improved upon as new threats arise and technology advances.